Copper prices have been trending higher in recent years. What was the highest price for copper and when did the red metal hit that point?

 Furthermore, concern is growing over low warehouse inventories of copper.
-In late April 2021, commodity analysts at the Bank of America (NYSE:BAC) noted that copper inventories were at their lowest levels in 15 years, covering a mere 3.3 weeks of demand.
-Projecting copper market deficits in 2021 and 2022, the analysts warned that copper supply shortages may lead to further price spikes as the global economy continues to open up post-COVID.
+In late April 2021, commodities analysts at the Bank of America (NYSE:BAC) noted that copper inventories were at their lowest levels in 15 years, covering a mere 3.3 weeks of demand.
+Projecting copper market deficits looming in the near term, the analysts warned that copper supply shortages might lead to further price spikes.

 This means end users may need to turn to the copper scrap market to make up for the supply shortage.
 Sometimes referred to as “the world’s largest copper mine,” recycled copper scrap contributes significantly to supplying and balancing the copper market.

-Once the global economy began to recover in 2011, copper prices posted a new record high of US$4.58 at start of the year.
-However, this high was short-lived as the copper price began a five year downward trend, bottoming out at around US$1.95 in early 2016.
+Once the global economy began to recover in 2011, copper prices posted a new record high of US$4.58 at the start of the year.
+However, this high was short-lived as the copper price began a five-year downward trend, bottoming out at around US$1.95 in early 2016.

 Copper prices stayed fairly flat over the next four years, moving in a range of US$2.50 to US$3.

-In early May, news broke that copper inventories were at their lowest point in 15 years.
-Analysts such as Bank of America commodity strategist Michael Widmer warned of further inventory declines this year and into 2022 leading to a copper market deficit.
+In early May 2021, news broke that copper inventories were at their lowest point in 15 years.
+Expert market watchers such as Bank of America commodity strategist Michael Widmer warned of further inventory declines last year and into 2022 leading to a copper market deficit.

-Copper market fundamentals suggest continued strength going forward.
+Copper market fundamentals suggest a return to strength in the long term.
 The copper supply/demand imbalance also presents an investment opportunity for those interested in copper-mining stocks.